Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/elevation-1/build.typ

     #figure(
       image("./build/1.20-2.excalidraw.svg", height: 30%),
-      caption: [The elevation bar hang mechanism.
-When activated it can acheive a B tier elevation] )
+      caption: [The elevation bar hang mechanism (circled in green).
+When activated it can acheive a B tier elevation.]
+    )
   ]
 )